fire78625/AI_packing/README.md

 (1) Feature generate stage [File format: csv]

-Using .ipynb to generate a file which record the extracted features of binary files.
-First parameter of sample should be filename(without extname) and the others are the extracted features in order.
-[Inputs are binary executable, .asm file, and .byte file.
-Output is a csv file.]
+Using extract_feature.ipynb to generate a file which record the extracted features of binary files (1st ~ 6th cell).
+First parameter of sample should be filename(without extname) and the others are the extracted features in order [Needed inputs are binary executable, .asm file, and .byte file.
+Output is a csv file]

+!!!
+However, you need to modify several paths first

+1. In 2nd cell, you have to modify the paths of your binary files, asm files, and byte files directory

+2. In 5th cell, you have to modify the errormsg saving path and its filename [There are 2 error msg file, one records error in predict function, the other is the generate features amount does not match what we want.]

+3. In 6th cell, you need to modify the output file [features file] location

 Executing filterbyte.py to generate bytefile.
 Before executing, please modify the targetdir to your binary file save location and bytedir to the location you want to save bytefile.
 [Notice it used Linux command xxd, so need to execute in Linux-based environment]